OxideMod/Oxide.Docs/docs/guides/developers/development-environment.md

 An Integrated Development Environment, or IDE, is a software application that provides comprehensive facilities to programmers for software development.
 An IDE typically consists of a code editor, build automation tools, and a debugger.
 Here are some popular IDEs you can use for developing Oxide plugins:

 - **[Visual Studio](https://visualstudio.microsoft.com/)**: A powerful IDE by Microsoft.
 It offers excellent features for C# development, including IntelliSense (code completion), debugging tools, code navigation, and more.
 In Visual Studio, you can manage your dependencies through the NuGet Package Manager.
 - **[Visual Studio Code](https://code.visualstudio.com/)**: A lightweight but powerful source code editor by Microsoft.
 It comes with built-in support for C#, JavaScript, TypeScript, and Node.js.
-You can also add other languages, themes, and tools via extensions<sup><a href="/glossary#extensions">[2]</a></sup>.
+You can also add other languages, themes, and tools via <a href="/glossary#extensions" class="glossary-term">extensions</a>.
 Dependency management in Visual Studio Code can be handled using the .NET Core CLI.
 - **[JetBrains Rider](https://www.jetbrains.com/rider/)**: A cross-platform .NET IDE by JetBrains.
 It provides many tools for .NET development, such as a decompiler, templates for Unity tests, seamless Unity integration, and more.
 In JetBrains Rider, dependencies can be managed via the NuGet tab.

 Choose the IDE that suits your preferences and needs.